 Died June 4, 2018 at La Plata Zoo, Argentina

-…through her last few weeks we all seemed to feel she was ‘glowing’ radiating an angelic light from within, we imagine this is who she was before her physical ailments took over her body and this is how we’ll always remember her.
+Through her last few weeks, we all seemed to feel Pelusa was ‘glowing,’ radiating an angelic light from within.
+We imagine this is who she was before her physical ailments took over her body and this is how we’ll always remember her.
 Stunning, stoic, a little insecure, soft with the charming ability to train all of the humans in her life to do exactly what she wanted, no matter how ridiculous.

 When you see Pelusa in photos it’s hard to get past her gaunt appearance and diminished condition.
 Sometimes there is a sweetness that shines through and immediately creeps into your heart.
 She was beautiful, even up until the moment she was gently covered in dirt and physically left us forever.
 In person her tough side was palpable, for all that was physically wrong with her, she forged on with a determination that told you she still wanted to fight.

 For as strong as she seemed, you couldn’t help but want to love and care for her and try to find a way to fix decades of damage she didn’t deserve.

 It wasn’t until she was confronted with something new that you saw how insecure her physical body had made her.
 In videos of the past, she had a visible attitude, a little rough and tumble; that strength was still there, it was the confidence that had gone.